roberts-sandbox/test-realist/drafts/2012-02-01-managing-sideways.md

 ### My first step toward failure: remoteness

-Four guys traditionally ran the Engineering department: Eric the CTO, Chris the Architect, John the Evangelist, and David the Engineer.
+Four guys traditionally ran the Engineering department: CTO Guy, Architect Guy, Evangelist Guy, and MIT Guy.
+None of them reported to me.
 I didn't belong to the clique.
 My first mistake was *I didn't care about joining their group.*
 They liked drinking and smoking cigars, being masters of destiny.
 Had we lived in nineteenth century London, you would have found them and their waxed moustaches at the walnut wainscoted gentlemens club sipping sherry and twirling their pocket watches.

+**What I should have done:** I don't think I ever could have become a "tight" member of this group.
+However, I could have sought access and kept myself loosely integrated with them.
+At least it would seem that I ingratiated myself with them.
+I could have leveraged that falsehood.

 ### My second step toward failure: abdicating autonomy

-John the Evangelist pulled me aside early in my tenure.
+Evangelist Guy pulled me aside early in my tenure.
 He advised that I try to build consensus amongst the seven people on the executive committee about the way we constructed software.
 The person before me had not done that.
 I thought that it sounded like a good idea.

-I grew up as a preacher's kid.
-I should have known that some evangelists can try to save your soul with snake oil.

 I tried the consensus building.
 I wanted desperately to rework the three flagship products.
 I tried to build momentum for the initiative.
-The CEO felt ambivalent toward the proposal because the last time the Engineering had done that under the leadership of Chris the Architect and John the Evangelist, they had gone dark for almost a year before they produced something usable.
+The CEO felt ambivalent toward the proposal because the last time the Engineering had done that under the leadership of Architect Guy and Evangelist Guy, they had gone dark for almost a year before they produced something usable.
 I could understand that.
 I went to the Sales Guy and the Professional Services Guy.
 I learned they could couldn't care less as long as Sales Guy could continue making sales and Professional Services Guy could keep implementing it quickly at client sites.

-Later, I learned, John the Evangelist and Chris the Architect had launched an active campaign to discredit the notion of a new version of the software.
+Later, I learned, Evangelist Guy and Architect Guy had launched an active campaign to discredit the notion of a new version of the software.

-I should have done what I wanted.
-As long as the developers and QA produced a solid product in a reasonable amount of time, most of the company wouldn't have cared if I cartwheeled naked down the hallways.
+**What I should have done**: As long as the developers and QA produced a solid product in a reasonable amount of time, most of the company wouldn't have cared if I cartwheeled naked down the hallways.
+I should have implemented my plan to rebuild the software.

 ### A partial success: build loyalty